MOON2.0: Dynamic Modality-balanced Multimodal Representation Learning for E-commerce Product Understanding: Method

 In detail, the original text $t$ and enriched title $\tilde{t}$ are embedded as $e_{t}, \tilde{e}_{t} \in \mathbb{R}^{L\times D}$, where $L, D$ denote the feature length of text input and the hidden dimension of the LLM backbone.
 The product image $i$ and $n_{c}$ augmented images $\{\tilde{i_{j}}, j \in [0,n_{c})\}$ are processed by vision encoder and projector into visual embeddings $e_{i}, \{\tilde{e}_{i_{j}}\} \in \mathbb{R}^{V\times D}$, where $V$ denotes the number of visual tokens per image.
 Feeding $e_{t}, \tilde{e}_{t}, e_{i}$, and $\{\tilde{e}_{i_{j}}\}$ into the LLM yields hidden states $h \in \mathbb{R}^{(2L+(n_{c}+1)\times V)\times D}$ from last layer.
 Finally, we apply mean pooling over h to obtain $r \in \mathbb{R}^{D}$, which serves as the representation for end-to-end \textit{Multimodal Joint Learning}.

-\vpara{Modality-driven MoE.} Unlike conventional architectures that rely solely on token-level routing~\cite{shazeer2017outrageously, fedus2022switch}, we propose a \textit{Modality-driven Mixture-of-Experts (MoE)} module that decouples token-wise activation from modality-aware objective optimization.
+\vpara{Modality-driven MoE.} Unlike conventional architectures that rely solely on token-level routing~\cite{shazeer2017outrageously, fedus2022switch} or constraint-based distillation without objective coupling~\cite{fang2025emoe}, we propose a \textit{Modality-driven Mixture-of-Experts (MoE)} module that integrates token-wise activation with modality-aware objective optimization.
 We employ MoEs in the feed-forward layers of the LLM.
 Formally, given hidden states $h$, a gating network produces activations over experts: $G = \text{softmax}(W_g h)$, where $W_{g}$ denotes the gating linear layer.
 Then we yield token-level expert outputs:

 where $f_{z}(\cdot)$ represents the $z$-th expert MLP, and $\tilde{G}_{z}$ denotes the normalized routing weight of the selected experts.

 However, token-level routing alone is agnostic to the modality composition of inputs, which can lead to suboptimal expert utilization across diverse alignment objectives (\eg, $\text{q}_{\text{i}} \rightarrow \text{p}_{\text{mm}}$ for the alignment between the image-only query input and multimodal input of the positive item).
 To introduce structured supervision, we define a learnable \textit{Dual-alignment Matrix} $W^{*} \in \mathbb{R}^{Z \times M}$, where $M$ is the number of alignment objectives.
 Each entry $W^{*}_{z, m}$ quantifies the intrinsic preference of expert $z$ for objective $m$.
 And $p_{z,m}$, the preference of expert $z$ over objective $m$, is normalized across objectives via softmax: